-For your commercial operations in it is strongly recommended to proceed with a translation sworn statement of your French document.
-And sometimes it’s the Ministry foreign Affairs which requires it to facilitate understanding and the use of the said document abroad.
+For your commercial operations in particular, it is highly recommended to carry out a sworn translation of your French document.
+And sometimes, it is the Ministry of Foreign Affairs that requires it to facilitate the understanding and use of the document abroad.

-The approach then consists in have your document translated by an expert translator, sworn by the Court of Appeal.
-As a judicial expert, he is the only one the ability to translate an official document and to translate it certify authenticity.
+The process then consists in having your document translated by an expert translator, sworn in by the Court of Appeal.
+As a judicial expert, he is the only person authorised to translate an official document and to

 On this document translated into French should appear:

 - the stamp of the sworn translator ;